Joachim Gauck: Election

+Gauck with Israeli President Reuven Rivlin at Beit HaNassi in 2015.

 Following the resignation of Wulff on 17 February 2012, Gauck was nominated on 19 February as the joint candidate for President of Germany by the government parties CDU, CSU, and FDP, and the opposition SPD and the Greens.
 This happened after the FDP, the SPD, and the Greens had strongly supported Gauck and urged the conservatives to support him.
 Gabriel said Gauck was his party's preferred candidate already on 17 February, citing Gauck's "great confidence among the citizens".
 Reportedly, Merkel gave in to FDP chairman Philipp Rösler's staunch support for Gauck; the agreement was announced after the FDP presidium had unanimously voted for Gauck earlier on 19 February.
 He was thus supported by all major parties represented in the Federal Convention, except Die Linke.

 According to a poll conducted for Stern, the nomination of Gauck was met with high approval.
 The majority of the voters of all political parties represented in the Bundestag approved of his nomination, with the Green voters being most enthusiastic (84% approval) and Die Linke's voters least (55% approval); overall, 69% supported him, while 15% opposed him.
 His nomination was "broadly welcomed" by the German media, which were described as "jubilant".
 His candidacy was criticized by Die Linke, and met with some other individual criticism; he was criticized by individual CSU members for not being married to the woman he lives with, and by individual politicians of the Greens, notably for his earlier statements on Sarrazin and the Occupy movement.
 Gabriel stated that the reason that Die Linke was the only party that did not support Gauck was its "sympathy for the German Democratic Republic".

-Gauck with Israeli President Reuven Rivlin in the Israeli President's residence.
-In the background is an Israeli volcanic ash artwork.

 David Gill was appointed head of Gauck's transition team, and later became head of the Bundespräsidialamt.
 On 18 March 2012, Gauck was elected President of Germany with 991 of 1.228 votes in the Federal Convention.
 Upon accepting his election, he assumed the presidency immediately.
 The new president took the oath of office required by article 56 of Germany's Constitution on 23 March 2012 in the presence of the assembled members of the Bundestag and the Bundesrat.
 On 6 June 2016, Gauck announced he would not stand for re-election in 2017, citing his age as the reason.